 - Search for a specific place.

-You'll see information about the place like the address, opening hours, phone number, website and ratings or reviews.
+You'll see information about the place like the address, hours of operation, phone number, website, and ratings or reviews.

 See search suggestions for places